msftsean/microsoft-devops-workshop/03_kubernetes_aks/01_overview/06_rbac.md

 ```

 #### ServiceAccount

 Service accounts can replace "User" in the `subjects` section of each role binding.
-These are also defined as yaml, and are generally used to allow pods to make API calls, from wtihin the cluster.
-For instance, the ingress controller add-ons mentioned in the previous section, use serviceAccounts to fetch pod ip addresses, and the cluster-autoscaler add-on uses the api to read and respond to "Unschedulable" events.
-There is also a specialized Jenkins container designed to run on Kubernetes, which utlilizes the API to spin up each worker as a pod of containers, at the time a job is scheduled.
+These are also defined as YAML, and are generally used to allow Pods to make API calls, from within the cluster.
+For instance, the Ingress Controller add-ons mentioned in the previous section, use serviceAccounts to fetch Pod IP addresses, and the cluster-autoscaler add-on uses the API to read and respond to "Unschedulable" events.
+There is also a specialized Jenkins container designed to run on Kubernetes, which utlilizes the API to spin up each worker as a Pod of containers, at the time a job is scheduled.

 ```
 apiVersion: v1